 Then I traced the template onto the plastic of the binder using a pencil (which you can actually see on the black plastic), and cut them out with regular scissors.
 I pre-punched the stitching holes with an awl (although a tack would work fine for that too).

 Then I just hand-stitched the plastic disks onto the back of the coasters.

 We've been using the finished coasters daily, and they really work well at keeping the tabletop dry, no matter how sweaty the glass gets.
 Plus, they make excellent Frisbees lol.

 This method of making a waterproof crocheted piece could be used on any shape of coaster.
 Since I only used one side of the binder to make all four of these, I'm planning to use the other half to back a larger crocheted table-mat, that I'll use under a plant.

 Thanks for taking a look.
 I hope my friends who like to crochet will find this idea helpful.

 [Follow up - Summer 2018 : Now on their 4th summer of use, these coasters still look really good!
-We've used them a lot, when our cold drinks becoming quite wet with condensation, and all wooden surfaces remain unmarked by moisture damage.
+We've used them a lot, when our cold drinks have become quite wet with condensation and all wooden surfaces remain unmarked by moisture damage.
 In fact, they've turned out to be amoungst the most used things I've ever made!